Parallelisms: Microcosm/Macrocosm

 Characters

-Nathan finds it hard to change: we find out whats behind
+Nathan finds it hard to change: we find out what’s behind his inflexibility (197)

 Other characters are each changing